mmomtchev/Forez/README.md

 I went rapidly through his list - Friaize, Flandre, ...
 Forez.
 Forez! *Comte of Forez*!
 As a native speaker of Bulgarian who had lived for most of his adult life in France, the similarity of the pronunciation to the Bulgarian Kondofre was striking.
 In fact, a Bulgarian, unfamiliar with the French mute E sound, simply couldn't pronounce it better than this.

-Alas, given it was impossible to match him - part of the Fourth Crusade - or his son - part of the Barons Crusade - to the legend given their biographies.
+Alas, it was impossible to match him - part of the Fourth Crusade - or his son - part of the Barons Crusade - to the legend given their biographies.

 Still, unable to believe this similarity to be a simple coincidence, I started researching it and rapidly found a number of discrepancies in all modern sources.
 A second-level commander of a lesser known Crusade - the Barons Crusade - no researcher had ever studied him in detail.
 There was also confusion in most sources about the numbering scheme used.

-Trying to clarify it led to my first discovery - in fact, the Forez from the Fourth Crusade and the Barons Crusade were not father and son - but rather father, son and a great-son - three successive generations took part in those two Crusades, with the great-son taking part in two different crusades - the Barons Crusade and the Seventh Crusade.
-This was the actual source of confusion - and not a difference between the Anglo-Saxon and the French numbering style.
+Trying to clarify it led to my first discovery - that the biographies of Guy IV and Guy V were widely inconsistent and full of contradictions - a fact this paper traces back to de la Mure's work from 1675 - the only previous attempt to establish clear biographies for the Forez family.
+This confusion - of which most modern sources were aware - was previously attributes to using different numbering schemes - as Guigues IV was the fifth Count of Forez.
+Although this might have contributed, the origin of this confusion seems to be de la Mure's work.
+In order to avoid any further misidentification, this paper sticks to the French tradition to number according to the previous title holders having the same name.

 This paper has two main goals: